Representations of the elliptic affine Hecke algebras: The elliptic affine Hecke algebra: the algebraic construction

 \begin{theorem} We have the following \begin{enumerate} \item $\calH_w$ is a locally free sheaf of modules over $\calS$ of rank 1; \item $\calH$ is a locally free sheaf of modules over $\calS$ of rank $|W|$; \item $\calH$ is a locally free sheaf of modules over $\calO_{\catA/W}$ of rank $|W|^2$. \end{enumerate} \end{theorem}

-\begin{proof}[Proof of Theorem~\ref{thm:ellHeckFree}] We prove, by induction on Bruhat order, that $\calH_{\leq w} $ is locally free of rank $\#\{y\in W\mid y\leq w\}$.
+\begin{proof} We prove, by induction on Bruhat order, that $\calH_{\leq w} $ is locally free of rank $\#\{y\in W\mid y\leq w\}$.
 The rest of the theorem follows easily from this, where the inductive step is taken care of by Lemma~\ref{lem:basis}.(3) above. \end{proof}